Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Introduction

 \section{Introduction}

-Transformers \citep{vaswani2017attention} have supplanted recurrent models across a range of NLP tasks \citep{liu2019roberta, gpt3neurips} as well as other areas of machine learning \citep{Trade-Smola, Choppy-Tomkins}.
+Transformers \citep{vaswani2017attention} have supplanted recurrent models across a range of NLP tasks \citep{liu2019roberta, gpt3neurips}.
 In particular, effective large-scale pretrained models have predominantly been Transformer-based models and have found application in other areas such as computer vision and protein folding.
 Given the irrefutable importance of understanding these architectures, a significant effort has been devoted to analyze the inner workings of large-scale pretrained Transformers.
 However, the cause behind the difference in performance between Transformers and recurrent models has largely been unclear.

 A line of work has attempted to understand neural sequence models through the lens of formal language theory.
-These works have sought to formally understand the expressive power of these architectures and identify differences in their practical abilities to generalize across various kinds of formal languages.
-A notable result by \citet{hahn-2020-theoretical} showed that Transformers are limited in their ability to express the $\pari$ language\footnote{Computing whether a bit string has odd or even number of ones.} while it is well known that small-sized recurrent models can express such languages.
+These works have sought to understand the expressive power of these architectures and identify differences in their ability to generalize across various formal languages.
+A notable result by \citet{hahn-2020-theoretical} showed that Transformers are limited in their ability to express the $\pari$ language\footnote{Computing whether a bit string has odd or even number of ones.} while it is well known that small-sized RNNs can express such languages.
 Across empirical studies, Transformers have been found to perform worse or comparably to LSTMs in almost all formal languages previously considered in the literature \citep{bhattamishra-etal-2020-ability, deepminddeletang2022neural, chiang-cholak-2022-overcoming}.
 In particular, Transformers have been shown to struggle with the $\pari$ language and certain other regular languages.
-This leads to a natural question: Why do Transformers perform so well in practice if they are arguably less expressive and perform worse than recurrent models across certain formal languages?
+This leads to a natural question: Why do Transformers perform so well in practice if they are arguably less expressive and perform worse than LSTMs across certain formal languages?

 Although recurrent models such as LSTMs have been shown to perform better on formal languages such as $\pari$, we find that they struggle to generalize well on several sparse Boolean functions such as $\spar$.
 We find a clear contrast between the generalization abilities of Transformers and LSTMs on various $\kspar$ Boolean functions which have low sensitivity.
 Additionally, through extensive empirical analysis, we provide strong evidence to suggest differences in the bias towards low complexity functions between Transformers and recurrent models.
 Based on our results, we hypothesize that one of the reasons behind Transformer's practical effectiveness could be that they are more biased towards simple functions in comparison to recurrent models which may lead to better generalization.